1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: Entities working to address ocean plastic pollution and improve solid waste management in Latin American and Caribbean countries.
+Or search similar grants →According to the current listing, eligibility includes: Entities working to address ocean plastic pollution and improve solid waste management in Latin American and Caribbean countries.
 Specific eligibility may vary by individual grant announcements under this program.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program